rosettatype/design-regression/_posts/2023-11-15-examining-the-research-methods-used-by-legibility-legends-tinker-and-paterson.md

 | Group 1c | Form A   | Test line length     | Form B   | Standard line length |
 | Group 1d | Form B   | Test line length     | Form A   | Standard line length |

 As I tried to work out possible reasons why Tinker and Paterson hadn’t used this experimental design, I was surprised to find that they had.
 In an earlier paper ([Tinker & Paterson, 1928](#ref:tinker-paterson-1928)) they explain why they use this design, which they describe as the A B B A method of sequence, addressing the criticisms outlined above.
-They state that this method avoids “differences due to difficulty of the alternate forms A and B” and avoids “the presence of any marked practice effect in passing from one trial to the second” ([Tinker & Paterson, 1928, p362](#ref:tinker-paterson-1928)).
+They state that this method avoids “differences due to difficulty of the alternate forms A and B” and avoids “the presence of any marked practice effect in passing from one trial to the second” ([Tinker & Paterson, 1928, p.
+362](#ref:tinker-paterson-1928)).

 Why did they stop using this experimental design?
-They justify abandoning the A B B A sequence method to permit “a simpler and more straightforward [comparison”](#sn:naive-rationale) ([Paterson & Tinker, 1929, p125](#ref:paterson-tinker-1929)).
+They justify abandoning the A B B A sequence method to permit “a simpler and more straightforward [comparison”](#sn:naive-rationale) ([Paterson & Tinker, 1929, p.
+125](#ref:paterson-tinker-1929)).
 It’s possible that the A B B A configuration may have introduced some practical difficulties when administering the test in a classroom, or the cost of producing the test material may have been prohibitive at that [time.](#sn:thanks-beier) But in retrospect, their approach seems somewhat misguided.

 ## Conclusion